 The 'Did you know your doctor can help you quit smoking?' poster are suitable for general practice waiting rooms.

-Additional resources created for health professionals include the Tobacco Toolbox, health and community services e-News, past presentations and information on tobacco control in WA.
+Additional resources created for health professionals include the Tobacco Toolbox, health and community services e-News, and information on tobacco control in WA.
 Publications and resources can be downloaded online free-of-charge.
 Hard copies of select resources can also be requested from the Cancer Council WA website.